GCash has made the QR code an integral part of its ecosystem. There are now more than 100,000 merchants using Scan to Pay as a method of payment.

 Vouchers are automatically selected when you scan.
 There is no way manually to select which voucher you will be using for payment.
 It would be helpful to check first the conditions of the voucher you plan to use before paying.

-Can you use GCredit with both Scan to Pay and Generate Barcode modes of payment?
+Can you use GCredit and GGives with both Scan to Pay and Generate QR modes of payment?

-Yes, you just need to select it right before the verify page for Scan QR.
+Yes, GCredit and GGives are both supported as payment options.
+You just need to select it right before the verify page for Scan QR.
 For Generate QR, it’s right on the generation page itself.

-Does this contribute to GScore and GCash Forest points?
+Does Scan to Pay contribute to GScore and GCash Forest points?

 Yes, GScore gets a snapshot of your money habits, so this definitely takes it into account.
 As for GCash Forest EPs, payments unfortunately do not contribute to EP generation.

-How do I go about applying as a GCash merchant?
+How do I apply as a GCash Scan to Pay merchant?

 You can refer to what I’ve already posted here about applying for GCash acceptance and what to expect as a merchant partner.